 which contradicts the premise that $z_1+ z_2$ is contained in the region $(S+1+i)$.
 So we conclude that $|z_2 - i| <1$, which concludes the proof. \end{proof}

 \begin{lemma} Let $\OK$ be the Eisenstein integers.
 If $z_1$ and $z_2$ are any complex numbers, then there exist $r_1, r_2 \in \OK$ so that \end{lemma}

-\begin{proof} Consider the hexagonal fundamental domains for $\OK$ shown in \autoref{EisensteinHexagons}.
-Up to the addition of elements of $\OK$, we may assume that $z_1$ and $z_2$ are in (the closure of) the fundamental domain centered about zero.
+\begin{proof} Consider the rectangular fundamental domains for $\OK$ shown in \autoref{EisensteinRectangles}.
+Up to the addition of elements of $\OK$, we may assume that $z_1$ and $z_2$ are in (the closure of) the fundamental domain centered about zero,